-If you are a deputy or attorney who needs advice about dealing with the OPG please contact Kate Edwards or any other member of the Court of Protection team on 0114 267 5588.
+If you are a deputy or attorney who needs advice about dealing with the OPG please contact any member of the Court of Protection team on 0114 267 5588.

 You can also keep up to date by following Wrigleys Court of Protection on Twitter here.

 The information in this article is necessarily of a general nature.
 Specific advice should be sought for specific situations.
 If you have any queries or need any legal advice please feel free to contact Wrigleys Solicitors.
 Share